2025 Georgia Tech Yellow Jackets football team

-The 2025 Georgia Tech Yellow Jackets football team represents Georgia Tech as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
-The Yellow Jackets are led by Brent Key in his third full year as Georgia Tech's head coach.
-They play their home games at Bobby Dodd Stadium located in Atlanta, Georgia.
-This season marks the first time the Yellow Jackets have begun a season 8–0, their best 8-game start since joining the ACC, and their first such start since 1966.
+The 2025 Georgia Tech Yellow Jackets football team represented Georgia Tech as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
+The Yellow Jackets were led by Brent Key in his third full year as Georgia Tech's head coach.
+They played their home games at Bobby Dodd Stadium located in Atlanta, Georgia.